01Fair Market Value...According to the IRS

-The IRS suggests that artwork valued at over $5,000 should be appraised and if it’s worth $20,000 or more, you must have the item appraised.
+The IRS suggests that artwork valued at over $5,000 should be appraised, and you must have the item appraised if it’s worth $20,000 or more.
 Attach a copy of the appraisal to your tax return.

-You can request a Statement of Value from the IRS if you’re donating anything that’s extremely valuable—worth $50,000 or more—but it will cost you $2,500 for up to three items and $250 each for every item over three.
+You can request a Statement of Value from the IRS if you’re donating anything that’s extremely valuable—worth $50,000 or more—but it will cost you $6,500 for one to three items and $300 each for every item over three.

 You’ll also have to submit Form 8283 and complete Section B for these items.
-Technically, Form 8283 must be submitted for all donations valued at over $500 but really pricey gifts over $5,000 require that you fill out Section B as well.
+Technically, Form 8283 must be submitted for all donations valued at over $500, but really pricey gifts over $5,000 require that you fill out Section B of the form as well.

 As for aircraft, cars, and boats, the rules here are particularly tricky and you might have a choice of valuation methods depending on what the charity does with the gift.
 You’ll most likely need the help of a tax professional if you’re going to be this generous.

-Donation Value Guide for 2018—How Much Is Your Charitable Giving Worth?
+Donation Value Guide for 2019—How Much Is Your Charitable Giving Worth?

-The IRS says you must use fair market value
+The IRS says you must use an item's fair market value

 When you have items cluttering up your home that you no longer want or need, it only makes sense to give them to charity.
 Someone out there can surely use them and the Internal Revenue Service is willing to give you a tax break for your generosity.